GetxoUdala/decidim-getxo/README.md

 To ensure minimal downtime in portainer:

-1. Run `docker build .`:
+1. Run `docker build . -t decidim-production-app:latest`
-   "Successfully built 3f4cfd9a1b4d"
-2. Tag `docker tag 3f4cfd9a1b4d decidim-production-app:latest`
-3. Redeploy in portainer by going to the container `decidim-production-app-1` and press "recreate".
+2. Redeploy in portainer by going to the container `decidim-production-app-1` and press "recreate".
 No need to re-pull the image.

+To update the Nginx container:

+1. Run `docker build . -f Dockerfile.nginx -t decidim-production-web:latest`

 Option 2 (more downtime)